Michigan museum preserves Civil Rights artifacts amid federal efforts to downplay Black history

 Trying to ‘wipe out our identity’

-Just weeks after Trump's March executive order, the Rev. Amos Brown, paster emeritus of San Francisco's Third Baptist Church who was an activist in the Civil Rights Movement, said he was notified that two family bibles and a book on Black history that he loaned to the African American history museum in 2016 would be removed from the collection.
+Just weeks after Trump's March executive order, the Rev. Amos Brown, pastor emeritus of San Francisco's Third Baptist Church who was an activist in the Civil Rights Movement, said he was notified that two family bibles and a book on Black history that he lent to the African American history museum in 2016 would be removed from the collection.

 Brown blamed the president for the snub, calling it an attempt to “wipe out our identity."
 He said last month that the books have not been returned to him.